panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 }
 ```

-In this post, you will find 4 best practices how to organize your JavaScript modules.
+In this post, you will find 4 best practices on how to organize your JavaScript modules.

 ## 1. Prefer named exports

-Often you might encouter modules that export only one piece of functionality: a function, class, etc.
+Often you might encounter modules that export only one piece of functionality: a function, class, etc.

 When I first started working with JavaScript modules, I had used the default syntax to export the one piece of functionality from my module.
 For example, a default export of a class: